-Provisions on the Population Register Centre's position are laid down in the register administration act (rekisterihallintolaki 166/1996) and decree (248/1996).
+Provisions on the digital and Population Data Services Agency position are laid down in the Act on the Digital and Population Data Services Agency (Laki digi- ja väestötietovirastosta 304/2019) and decree (248/1996).

-2.4.2.
+2.4.2 2.4.2.
 Settling of disputes